 Drain potatoes in a colander.
 Return to pot, cover, and set aside.

 While potatoes cook, peel and mince shallot.

-Peel, trim, and cut carrot into ¼" pieces on an angle.
+Peel, trim, and cut carrot on an angle into ¼" slices.

 Pat chicken breasts dry, and season both sides with a pinch of salt and pepper.